jackwadden/ANMLZoo/RandomForest/code/README.md

 ---

 ## Other Inputs
-If you do not need customized inputs, the "inputs" folder contains a number of standardized input files.
+If you do not need customized inputs, the *inputs* folder contains a number of standardized input files.

 ---